hidekihill/hidekihill.github.io/index.md

 ## About
 MEng student at the Department of Electrical and Computer Engineering (ECE) at the University of Toronto.
 One of 40 students across six U of T Engineering departments participating in the Faculty's inaugural MEng co-op class; read more about the MEng co-op stream on the [U of T Engineering News website](https://news.engineering.utoronto.ca/new-meng-co-op-program-expands-opportunities-for-graduate-students-to-gain-on-the-job-experience/).

-I was a Teaching Assistant for the Fall 2025 delivery of MAT290H1F: Advanced Engineering Mathematics.
+I was a Teaching Assistant for the Fall 2025 delivery of MAT290H1F: Advanced Engineering Mathematics, covering introductory complex analysis and ordinary differential equations.

 In June 2025, I graduated from McMaster University's Honours Mathematics and Statistics program with a minor in business.
 See the projects page to view my undergraduate thesis.